richid/dotfiles/README.markdown

 The main file you'll want to change right off the bat is `bash/bash_profile.symlink`, which sets up a few paths that'll be different on your particular machine.

-The .vimrc is set up to automatically install vundle and the pre-configured bundles the first time it runs.
-Check out `vim/vimrc.symlink` and customize the bundles there.
+The `.vimrc` is set up to automatically install vundle and the pre-configured bundles the first time you fire up Vim.
+Check out `vim/vimrc.symlink` and customize your bundles there.

 ## topical